Skip to contents

 Why this package?

-• Use tidyverse and sf workflows in R to map, analyze and join these boundaries with your own data.
+• Use tidyverse and sf workflows in R to map, analyze and join administrative boundary data with your own data.

 • Work in an open-data context where attribution to geoBoundaries is required.

-In short, if you work with administrative boundaries in R, this package simplifies downloads, caching and integration with other spatial data.
+In short, if you work with administrative boundaries in R, this package simplifies downloading, cache management and integration with spatial data workflows.

 Important